 It's not uncommon for actors to try directing their own indie movies, but one of the most remarkable examples of that transition is Greta Gerwig, who used her indie experience to craft her directorial debut, which happened to also serve as a semi-autobiographical tale.

-Lady Bird follows Christine (Saoirse Ronan), who nicknamed herself Lady Bird, as she navigates her life from Fall 2002 to Fall 2003.
-Over that year, she deals with her first love, her falling out with her best friend, and her strained relationship with her mother (Laurie Metcalf).
+Lady Bird follows Christine (played by Saoirse Ronan), who nicknamed herself Lady Bird, as she navigates life from Fall 2002 to Fall 2003.
+Over that year, she deals with her first love, her falling out with her best friend, and her strained relationship with her mother (played by Laurie Metcalf).

 Greta Gerwig wisely sets aside nostalgia to make the poignant setting her own, presenting it with a balance of breezy and tearful.